bauwenst/TkTkT/README.md

     whilst there exist many more in the literature, and the likelihood that someone who knows the literature comes along to implement all of them in C++ is rather low.

+There is also the [pyonmttok](https://github.com/OpenNMT/Tokenizer) package which has better design, but also sticks to BPE and KudoPiece.

 ## Pronunciation
 The acronym stands for ToKeniser ToolKiT and is supposed to be pronounced fast, like a beatboxer mimicking hi-hats (kind of like "tuh-kuh-tuh-kuh-ts" but as fast as you can).
 It is mandatory that you do this, because I said so.